barryclark/jekyll-now/example-WIP/2018-9-10-Predicting-Subreddits.md

 ---
 layout: post
-title: Predicting Which Subreddit A Post Is From (Part 1 of 2)
+title: Predicting Which Subreddit A Post Is From (Part 1)
 ---

 Last week I finished and presented the third project in my Data Science Immersive course: Predicting Which Subreddit A Post Is From.
 It was a really interesting project because it introduced a couple of new topics and modeling techniques, namely Natural Language Processing, multiple types of decision trees, and working with APIs / web scraping.
 My previous post was about scraping webpages' HTML and using it for data gathering.
 This one is going to be a broad overview of my project as a whole and then a bit more on the first challenge, gathering my data from reddit.